 Wendy says that their salespeople work for one EA company only, “but can talk the language of both companies.”
 If a project comes up that could use both Asphalt and Outdoor Services, the salespeople do their takeoffs separately because "that’s where their skills are.”
 Then takeoffs are combined into the final bid by the sales rep who has the relationship.
 “If it’s a landscape job, landscape takes the lead and the asphalt guy is backup, and vice versa,” Wendy explains.

-“Whatever needs the client has, that’s what we go in with that first," Wendy continues.
+“Whatever needs the client has, that’s what we go in with at first," Wendy continues.
 "But we also let them know that, ‘By the way, did you know we also do this and this and this, and maybe we can help you there?’
 The more business you can do with one company, the less likely they are to go somewhere else.
 The kind of people we deal with—property owners and managers who are very busy—would rather call one person to take care of their needs.
 We want EA to be that person."

 Wendy says it makes perfect sense to sell and self-perform both services because “we’re out there anyway and can see issues and address them for the client.
 If we’re doing regular maintenance, we can inform the client of things going on and can cross sell to them to take care of whatever the problem is.
 We can save them time, and that saves them money, and that makes us that more valuable to them.”